 When viewing before and after lateral and oblique views, note the tilt of the head of the patient.
 Good photography relies on an imaginary line which can be drawn from the tragus of the ear through the lower point of the eye socket.
 This is called the Frankfort Horizontal Line.
 Both before and after images should align on these guide points.
 Anything other than this results in the patient head being tilted up or down which can significantly affect the amount of neck skin laxity and facial aging.
 Proper poses and adherence to the Frankfort Horizontal line are especially important in rhinoplasty cases for pre-surgical analysis and planning.

-Is there symmetry?
-It may seem obvious, but good plastic surgery before and after photos will show if the patient exhibits symmetrical face or body features, and if the surgeon has improved any asymmetry post procedure.
-Symmetry is especially important in eyelid surgery (blepharoplasty), fat grafting, rhinoplasty, breast augmentation and breast lift.
+4. Is there symmetry?
+It may seem obvious, but good plastic surgery before and after photos will show if the patient exhibits symmetrical face or body features and if the surgeon has improved any asymmetry post-procedure.
+Symmetry is especially important in eyelid surgery (blepharoplasty), fat grafting, rhinoplasty, breast augmentation, and breast lift.
 Our eyes view symmetry as attractiveness.
 It is also a sign of good plastic surgery results.

-Visible scars are never desirable.
+5. Visible scars are never desirable.
 A good plastic surgeon will make every effort to conceal incisions.
 Scars should never be visible in a facelift.
-Even for men, facelift scars should be hidden so that sideburns, beards and moustaches remain untouched.
+Even for men, facelift scars should be hidden so that sideburns, beards, and mustaches remain untouched.
 Pay close attention to breast surgery before and after photos.
 Even incisions around the nipple (peri-areolar) should be performed expertly to minimize the appearance of scars.
-Tummy tuck scars should hidden beneath the bikini line.
+Tummy tuck scars should be hidden beneath the bikini line.
 Take close scrutiny of the before and after photos to ensure your plastic surgeon’s work is “tidy”.

 A study published in the Aesthetic Surgery Journal* queried patients on what they look for when researching a plastic surgeon.
 Breast augmentation patients listed before and after photos as the most valuable attribute in their research.
 Tummy tuck and breast surgery patients rated patient testimonials first with before and after images an important second.